speedcontrol/generator-speedcontrol/README.md

-## ATTENTION: This generator has not been released yet.
-Use is not supported.
+## ATTENTION: Only the Single-instance generator is supported right now, other modes still need to be finished.

 # generator-speedcontrol [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]